General Advertising Policies For Small Businesses

 How does the FTC define "bait and switch" advertising?

 It's illegal to advertise a product when the company has no intention of selling that item, but instead plans to sell a consumer something else, usually at a higher price.
-For more information, see the FTC's Guides Against Bait Advertising.
+For more information, ask the FTC for its Guides Against Bait Advertising.

-Rather than just repeating what the manufacturer says about a product, catalog marketers should ask for material to back up the claims.
+Rather than just repeating what the manufacturer says about a product, catalog marketers - including companies with online catalogs - should ask for material to back up the claims.
 If the manufacturer doesn't come forward with proof or turns over questionable material, a catalog marketer should see a yellow "caution light."
 This is especially true for products with extravagant performance claims, health or weight loss promises, earnings guarantees, and the like.
 In writing ad copy, catalogers should stick to the claims that can be supported and avoid embellishing manufacturers' representations.
 Most importantly, catalog marketers should trust their instincts when a product sounds too good to be true.
-For more information about selling merchandise by catalog or through direct marketing, see the Business Guide to the Federal Trade Commission's Mail or Telephone Order Merchandise Rule and Business Checklist for Direct Marketers.
+For more information about selling merchandise by catalog or through direct marketing, ask the FTC for the Business Guide to the Federal Trade Commission's Mail or Telephone Order Merchandise Rule and Business Checklist for Direct Marketers.

 The FTC pays particular attention to ads aimed at children because children may be more vulnerable to certain kinds of deception.
 Advertising directed to children is evaluated from a child's point of view, not an adult's.
 The FTC also works with the Children's Advertising Review Unit (CARU) of the Council of Better Business Bureaus.
 CARU is a private, self-regulatory group affiliated with the BBB that publishes self-regulatory guides for children's advertising.

 My company is thinking about doing a website for kids.
 Are there any issues involving children and the Internet that we should be aware of?